|To access the latest Lisk Core version which has been updated, please click here.|

 The Testnet is an independent replica of the Lisk Mainnet, whose main function is to test the upgrades first before they are run on the Lisk Mainnet.
 Subsequently, this is where new/updated versions and fixes of the Lisk Core are tested.

 To start using the Testnet, please download your free LSK Testnet from the Testnet Faucet.

-To connect to Testnet via Lisk Desktop, simply enable the "Network Switcher" in the Settings and then use it to switch the network to
+To connect to the Testnet via Lisk Desktop, simply enable the "Network Switcher" in the settings and then use it to switch the network to

 The Betanet is the place where the most recent releases of Lisk Core are tested, before moving to Testnet and Mainnet.

 The releases for Lisk Core 3.0 will all be published on the Betanet.
 Each version that uses a new major version of the Lisk SDK will result in a new hard fork in the network.
 After the new releases have been released on Betanet gradually, they will be released on Testnet and later Mainnet eventually, to reduce the number of hard forks in the networks.

 Read this Blog post for more information about the New Lisk Core release schedule.